mthcht/awesome-lists/_utils/README.md

 # Bookmark Generator

-This Python script parses my main markdown file `README.md` and produces a valid Netscape‐style Bookmark HTML file.
+After each update of the main README.md, this Python script is automatically executed, it parses my main markdown file `README.md` and produces a valid Netscape‐style Bookmark HTML file.
 It can optionally ignore certain URLs or sections and also inject additional folders from a local directory.

 ## Features